 - Pool laps.
 The number of laps in a pool in a set time.
 A swimmer can perform more laps in the allotted timeframe.

 For those with a long history of traditional MAF Testing, you can still use GPS on the track, especially for the ease of recording the data into your iPhone.
-The new MAF app enables users to do this while working out.

 But one need not wait a month to monitor progress.
 An MAF-GPS Test can literally be performed during each workout.
 However, daily monitoring runs the risk of an obsession similar to stepping the scale each morning.
 Our normal circadian variations in human physiology may fluctuate from one day to the next and not be measurable.
 Sometimes, the day to day variation may even appear negative as certain days the body just does not want to go as fast.
 But as the weeks pass, overall changes are more consistent and easily observed.

 The MAF-GPS Test, like the traditional version, can help take the guesswork out of training by objectively measuring progress, and even prevent lost training time, injury and overtraining.

 For decades, athletes have checked their morning heart rates, with an elevated number being a forewarning of a problem, such as an oncoming cold or flu, or other stress, even a potential injury.
 More recently, we have learned that heart-rate variability can provide radar-like warning of potential overtraining or poor recovery.

 Both MAF Tests work in very similar ways, but with a more fined-tuned measure and more precise numbers, especially for those who have a good track record of testing.